camille-marro/jdr-bot/README.md

 exports.token = token
 ```
 You also need to connect the database via an external file named db_connect.js in assets directory\
-It have to look like this :
+It has to look like this :
 ```js
 const mysql = require("mysql");